Ann-Marie Answers All Your Questions About Scar RepairAugust 7, 2019

 There are three key ingredients; Vitamin A, Vitamin B and Vitamin C, and they are your antioxidant vitamins.

-Then we also use a combination of silicone products, which we’ll talk about later as well, which kind of act as a band-aid over the skin.
+Then we also use a combination of silicone products, such as strataderm or stratamed for scars, which we’ll talk about later as well.
+These products kind of act as a band-aid over the skin.

 We also recommend a collagen product, and we’ll dig down into that one when we talk about collagen in some of your further questions.